crème de vie

 A little of the highest quality vanilla you can find.

 You need to run it through a strainer several times to make sure you get the smoothest drink possible.
+I like to pour the finished product into a container and keep it in the fridge.

 You've got to shake it up before pouring it in a glass.